Contact Us 1-800-596-4880

 Thresholds (Column Styles tab)

-In the Column Styles configuration tab, you can set thresholds your data when when Type is set to Number.
+In the Column Styles configuration tab, you can set thresholds for your data if Type is set to Number.

 Thresholds